Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 However in 2015, in countries that could afford the Sofosbuvir + Daclatasvir treatment, doctors began recommending 12 weeks of Sofosbuvir + Daclatasvir to treat genotype 3.

-Fortunately generic Daclatasvir soon became available from India and treatments began both with generic Sofosbuvir + Daclatasvir and also, in some countries, branded Sovaldi + Daklinza..
+Fortunately, generic Daclatasvir soon became available from India and treatments began both with generic Sofosbuvir + Daclatasvir (brand names: Sovaldi + Daklinza).

-However as more people were treated with Sof + Dac it soon became clear that something was wrong.
-The Sofosbuvir + Daclatasvir combination was giving reasonable results but much lower than expected with less than 90% of people being cured.
+However, as more people were treated with Sof + Dac it soon became clear that something was wrong.
+The Sofosbuvir + Daclatasvir combination was giving good results but lower than expected with only about 94% of people being cured.

 Then along came Epclusa, which is Sofosbuvir 400 mg + Velpatasvir 100 mg.